Wedge Resection in Mesothelioma: Diagnosis and Treatment

 Recovering from Surgery

-Recovery from a wedge resection takes less time than from a more extensive procedure, especially if you underwent a VATS procedure; however, when used for pleural mesothelioma, a wedge resection is often part of a more radical surgery.
+However, when used for pleural mesothelioma, a wedge resection is often part of a more radical surgery.
 You may need to be in the hospital for up to ten days or two weeks to recover.

-Once home you will need to monitor your symptoms and the incision sites and contact your medical team if you have any concerns.
+Once home, you will need to monitor your symptoms and the incision sites and contact your medical team if you have any concerns.
 Look for swelling, redness, or bleeding at the incisions, a fever, difficulty breathing, chest pain, coughing, or shortness of breath.

 A wedge resection can be a useful tool in managing pleural mesothelioma.
 Unless you are in the very early stages, it is unlikely this procedure will be curative, but it may help you live longer and have fewer symptoms.
 Talk to your doctor about surgical options to make the best decisions for your treatment.

-Page Medically Reviewed and Edited by Anne Courtney, AOCNP, DNP
+Anne Courtney, AOCNP, DNP

-Anne Courtney has a Doctor of Nursing Practice degree and is an Advanced Oncology Certified Nurse Practitioner.
+Medical Reviewer and EditorAnne Courtney has a Doctor of Nursing Practice degree and is an Advanced Oncology Certified Nurse Practitioner.
 She has years of oncology experience working with patients with malignant mesothelioma, as well as other types of cancer.
 Dr. Courtney currently works at University of Texas LIVESTRONG Cancer Institutes.